brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 :::

 but having both improves readability depending on the context.
 The substitute form has the added advantage of not triggering an error for failures in the immediate context of the substitution[^substitution].
 More importantly, `substitute` can operate on general core constant expressions, whereas the splice-bsaed approach requires constant expressions.

 [^substitution]: While working with our implementations, we have noticed that it would be very convenient if the lifting operator would be a SFINAE context as well.
 E.g., instantiating `^T::X` would produce an invalid reflection when `T = int`.
 That option is still being considered.
+The C++20 _requires-expression_ construct is a precedent here, in that it introduced SFINAE in a non-deduction context.

 Example: